-U. OPERATING LEASES: During 2011, the County leased a mail meter from Pitney Bowes for 60 months.
-The monthly lease expense for the mail meter is \$180.
-During 2012, the County entered into two leases for copiers from Xerox requiring 60 monthly payments in the amount of \$720.
+U. OPERATING LEASES: During 2012, the County entered into two leases for copiers from Xerox requiring 60 monthly payments in the amount of \$720.
 The County also entered into a 60 month lease for E-911 communications equipment with ComSouth requiring monthly payments of \$5,732.
+This lease continued until September 2018 with the same terms.
 During 2013, the County entered into a lease for two fax printers from Xerox requiring 60 monthly payments in the amount of \$250.
 During 2015, the County entered into a lease for a copier from Xerox requiring 60 monthly payments in the amount of \$95.
-For the year ended December 31, 2016, rent expenditures for the County totaled \$84,047.
-The following is a schedule of annual lease requirements as of December 31, 2016:
+During 2016, the County leased a mail meter from Pitney Bowes for 60 months.
+The monthly lease expense is \$230.
+During 2017, the County entered into two leases for copiers from Xerox requiring 60 monthly payments in the amount of \$797.
+For the year ended December 31, 2017, rent expenditures for the County totaled \$83,677.
+The following is a schedule of annual lease requirements as of December 31, 2017: